ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 # Sample SIMAP Use Cases

-The following subsections provide a non-exhaustive list of SIMAP use cases, with a focus on the related application requirements and its interactions with SIMAP, in order to extract the SIMAP-related requirements {{Section 4}}.
+The following subsections provide a non-exhaustive list of SIMAP use cases, with a focus on the related application requirements and its interactions with SIMAP, in order to extract the SIMAP-related requirements (Section 4.

 ## Common Enablers for SIMAP